-A ‘script’ is a piece of text, in any alphabet or other coded format, that represents a single language element of a language (e.g. a word).
-This script can be a search item, component of a phrase, code of a coding system, chemical formula etc..
+A ‘script’ is a piece of text, in any alphabet or another coded format, that represents a single language element of a language (e.g. a word).
+This script can be a search item, a component of a phrase, code of a coding system, chemical formula, etc..
 The script links to one or more lexemes.
 Scripts are case sensitive.

 A lexeme is a collection of morphological variants of a particular gender, in a single language and single syntactic role, that represents the same word stem.
 A lexeme contains the morphological variants of the various grammatical cases, variants indicating different gender and plurality.

 The same script may link to multiple lexemes of:

 - different syntactic role – eng: the book, eng: to book

 - different language – por: cavar, spa: cavar

 - different genders – deu: der Marsch, deu: die Marsh

 An interlingual is a node that combines lexemes of the same syntactic role but different languages.
 In a lexicographic sense, an interlingual is representing a semantic sense of a dictionary entry.

 Interlinguals are the primary nodes in the construction of semantic networks.

 - head/modifier/modifier relations